fonimus/ssh-shell-spring-boot/README.md

 * [Complete sample](./samples/complete), actuator, security dependencies and configurations

 ## Release notes

+### 2.0.0

+* Bump spring-boot from 2.5.6 to 2.7.2
+* Bump spring shell from 2.0.1 to 2.1.0
+* Bump sshd-core from 2.8.0 to 2.9.0
+* Bump junit from 5.8.2 to 5.9.0
+* Removed deprecated `interactive` methods from `SshShellHelper`
+* Removed `ssh.shell.extended-file-provider` property as due to spring shell change, you need to always specify value provider
+  `@ShellOption(valueProvider = ExtendedFileValueProvider.class) File file`
+* Removed `ssh.shell.prompt.local.enable` because spring shell added ConditionalOnProperty to disable it (`spring.shell.interactive.enabled`)

+Note: as we said form now one due to change in spring shell library you need to always specify value provider, unfortunately this is also the case for enumerations (`@ShellOption(valueProvider = EnumValueProvider.class) Enum enum`) .

 ### 1.8.0

 * Add built in commands `script`, `history` and `stacktrace` in the list of properties in order to configure them.

 _**Note :**_ If you choose to not create those commands, overridden commands will not be created but the spring-shell autoconfiguration will still create its own built in commands that you can deactivate thanks to properties `spring.shell.command.<command-name>.enabled=false` (check org.springframework.shell.standard.commands.StandardCommandsAutoConfiguration for more information)

 ### 1.7.0

 * Make post processors generic and be able to chain them #163
 * Bump sshd-core from 2.7.0 to 2.8.0 #170
-* Bump spring-boot.version from 2.5.5 to 2.5.6 #164
+* Bump spring-boot from 2.5.5 to 2.5.6 #164

 ### 1.6.1

 * Fix a NPE on `task-single` command.